-When a friend introduced me to resistance training I learned that the proper exercise and supporting that with good nutrition could net big changes in my body and, in turn, my self-image and confidence.
-For the first time in my life, I finally understood that fitness is a lifelong journey and not the quick fix that I had seen it as for so long.
-Once I came to that realization, I wanted to share the benefits that I had received with others.
-I want to help others learn what their body is capable of when they are proactive about their fitness and health.
+A desire to feel better about my reflection in the mirror, lead to the ensuing commitment to do something about it.
+I hadn’t realized how much my lack of fitness affected my life.
+When a friend introduced me to resistance training, I learned that a well- designed exercise program along with supportive nutrition could net big changes in my body and, in turn, my self-image and confidence.
+Over time, I didn’t just look better I actually felt better.
+For the first time in my life, I finally understood that fitness is a lifestyle based on good habits and not an occasional endeavor full of starts and stops.
+Once I came to this realization, this evolved into a full-blown passion for fitness.
+Now, I want to share these benefits with others so they too can learn what their body is capable of when they are proactive about fitness and health.

-In May of 2001, I began my journey toward becoming a fitness trainer with a diploma in The Professional Fitness and Nutrition Program from the Professional Career Development Institute.
-I became a Certified Personal Trainer in June 2006 through the National Exercise Trainers Association (NETA).
-Since then I have continued my education to stay abreast of the latest findings in exercise and nutrition.
-With further training, I have earned certifications from American Fitness Professionals and Associates (AFPA) and Precision Nutrition (PN1).
+May of 2001, I began my journey toward becoming a fitness trainer with a diploma in The Professional Fitness and Nutrition Program from the Professional Career Development Institute.
+I became a Certified Personal Trainer June 2006 through the National Exercise Trainers Association (NETA).
+Since then, I continue my education to stay abreast of the latest findings in exercise and nutrition.
+With further training, I’ve earned certifications from American Fitness Professionals and Associates (AFPA) Precision Nutrition (PN1) and Pilates Mat Certification.

 Many clients have the misperception that they need to be in shape before they start a fitness program, but this is not true.
 I enjoy meeting a client where they are physically and working within their limitations to build a base of ability and moving from there.
 The privacy that my personal training studio offers allows someone to work at their own pace with me right beside them.
 They don’t have to figure it out on their own.
 They have support and instruction needed to make actual progress, instead of spinning their wheels over and over doing the same thing without results.

-I love working with clients who, after being limited in some way, share pride and excitement in being able to do something that they hadn’t been able to do previously, whether it is walking up a flight of stairs without getting winded, squat without back or knee pain, get up off the floor without help or even water ski on one leg!
+I don’t just work with clients one on one, however.
+Small group training allows those who are interested to work out with a group that they can bond with and that they can cheer for and be cheered on by.
+I love working with clients who, after being limited in some way, share pride and excitement in being able to do something that they hadn’t been able to do previously, whether walking up a flight of stairs without getting winded, squat without back or knee pain, get up off the floor without help or even water ski on one leg!

 Being able to positively impact another person’s life in such a profound way gives me an excitement and drive to keep doing what I am doing.
-I am passionate about learning everything I can about how our lifestyle choices affect our health.
-I want to continue improving my own health and passing on that knowledge so others can enjoy life to the fullest,
+I am passionate about learning how our lifestyle choices affect our health, and continually strive to improve my own health and pass on that knowledge so others can enjoy life to the fullest.

 Look Good.
 Feel Good.
 Live Better!

-An emphasis on fitness being fun
+An emphasis on making fitness fun